patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 E(r) = \frac{1}{4\pi\epsilon_{0}} \frac{q_{1}q_{2}}{r}
 $$

-The Charge Density (it is uniform remeber) is given by :
+The Charge Density (it is uniform remember) is given by :

 $$
 \rho_{C} = \frac{Q}{V} \approx \frac{3Ze}{4\pi r^{3}_{0}A}